 On that note, Fred snapped into action, pushing himself up from the armchair.
 "Er, let's get out of here while we're still ahead, yeah?"

 "Right, you still owe me a treacle tart!"
 Bea leapt to her feet and waved to Scorpius, who was too stunned to protest.
 "Thanks for the food!"
 She pulled Fred by the wrist, leading him out with a skip.

 When Fred looked back, Scorpius was looking right at him.
-"Remember," said Scorpius, who seemed to have regained a modicum of composure, "a lot of money to you is nothing for me.
+"Remember," said Scorpius, who had regained a modicum of composure, "a lot of money to you is nothing for me.
 You know it's a good deal."

 That was the last Fred saw and heard before the entrance sealed shut.
 Bea shook her head.
 "The nerve of some people," she scoffed.
 "Already acts like he owns us, dragging us in, spouting all that grease.
-Though I must admit, he has good taste in pastry selections."
+Though I’ll admit, he has good taste in pastry selections."